neilmaharishi/3x3-solver/README.md

     B B B
 ```

-And will return a list of the faces that need to be rotated, along with the direction of each necessary rotation.
+And will return a list of the faces that need to be rotated, along with the direction (clockwise or counter clockwise) of each necessary rotation.
 For the example above, the program will return:
 ```
 Green CCW
 Blue CCW